Pop Culture Madness!

 • US Life Expectancy: 1928 Males: 55.6 years, Females: 58.3 years

-• Sliced bread was invented in 1928 and was referred to as the 'best thing since bagged bread'.
+• Sliced bread was invented in 1928 and was called the ‘best thing since bagged bread.’

-• Chinese Checkers was actually invented in Germany.
-The name was a marketed in the US in 1928 as "Hop Ching Checkers".
+• Chinese Checkers was invented in Germany.
+The name was marketed in the US in 1928 as “Hop Ching Checkers.”

 • And...
 The Call of Cthulhu by H. P. Lovecraft was first published in the pulp magazine Weird Tales, in February 1928.